LiamFallon213/DnD/Locations/The Eastern Continent/Dorn/Aquagnae/Aquagnae.md

 Aquagnae lies at the head of the Kastnar river, where the Kastner River comes out of [[The Great Sea]] and plunges into the Valley.
 It lies between the two great falls, and uses the water for powering most of its city functions.

 # Public Technology
 Aquagnae has a unique power source, the pressure of the water from [[The Great Sea]] nearly 500 feet above, and the pull of the second great fall, which plunges the water another 700 feet below into the deep valley.
-The city uses the force of the water falling into specially made tunnels, which then flow through underground aquaducts benith the city.
-Most builldings use water wheels to take some of this power and use it to do basic mechanical functions.
-The city makes a lot of profit from taking
+The city makes liberal use of above ground aquaducts to take the power of the water from far above and use it to power their city.
+Some are the size of rivers, flowing in the sky.
+As the water falls, it turns water wheels which giMost builldings use water wheels to take some of this power and use it to do basic mechanical functions.
+The city makes a lot of profit from taking.
+Many buildings are also dug into the cliff the water plunges over.